 Diversity and respect are fundamental.
 FCS insists upon a culture of common respect, expects transparency, and celebrates the fundamental value and dignity of all individuals.
 Our mutual equality as humans is the path to diverse and innovative collaboration.
-As part of our ongoing initiative, FCS leads a look back into history to recognize some of the challenges the AAPI (Asian American and Pacific Islander) community has overcome to help make fundamental rights and opportunities available for all.
-In this post, we review the history of AAPI labor and the fight for fair labor conditions for migrant workers.
+As part of an ongoing initiative taking a look into history and recognizing some of the challenges the AAPI (Asian American and Pacific Islander) community has overcome to help make fundamental rights and opportunities available for all, this post reviews the history of AAPI labor and the fight for fair labor conditions for migrant workers.

 Chinese Laborers and the Expansion of the California Economy

 Mainstream integration of Chinese immigrants into California society began as early as 1848, when news of a “mountain of gold” reached the villages of China.
 By 1851, 25,000 Chinese immigrants – mostly less educated men looking to strike it rich – reached California during the state’s Gold Rush.
 Chinese laborers soon represented 1 out of every 5 gold mine workers in the Sierra Nevada, and by 1870, the Chinese represented 20% of California’s entire labor force.
 Initially, while conditions were good and gold was plentiful, California’s new workers were treated well and seen as invaluable contributors to the economy.
 Those who were willing to take low-wage undesirable jobs were favored by Westerners.
 Once gold began to be depleted, California entered a recession, and the Chinese were often resented.